vvverma/vvverma.github.io/boot_process.md

 * Copy MLO/ boot.bin/ SPL into the internal SRAM of the chip
 * Execute "MLO" or "SPL"

-## Secondary Program Loader/ Second Stage Bootloader runs out of internal SRAM
+## Secondary Program Loader Second Stage Bootloader runs out of internal SRAM

 Summary of Initialization by SPL -